hazelcast/hazelcast-jet/site/website/blog/2021-03-09-billion-events-per-second.md

 Jet given the results from Benchmark 1.
 This is Query 5, which showed a 99.99% latency 16 milliseconds in a 20-node cluster.

-In this round we relaxed the timings a bit, setting the goal to two updates per second (a new result set every 500 milliseconds), and accordingly had to adjust our percentile to 99% in order to make it practical.
+Since this time we'll create much more pressure on the input side, aiming for the highest possible throughput, we relaxed the timings a bit.
+We ask for two updates per second (a new result set every 500 milliseconds), and accordingly had to adjust our percentile to 99% in order to make it practical.
 We also relaxed the GC timing, setting `-XX:MaxGCPauseMillis=50`.

 We started with just a single node, finding the maximum event rate Jet